-Reports must be submitted in writing via TPR's online system at www.tpr.gov.uk/exchange, or by post, email or fax, and should be marked urgent if appropriate.
+be writing submitted in via TPR's system Reports must online at www.tpr.gov.uk/exchange, or by post, email or fax, and should be marked urgent if appropriate.
 If necessary, a written report can be preceded by a telephone call.
 Reporters should ensure they receive an acknowledgement for any report they send to TPR.
 TPR will acknowledge receipt of all reports within five working days and may contact reporters to request further information.
 Reporters will not usually be informed of any actions taken by TPR due to restrictions on the disclosure of information.